mat-0/cheltenham-open-data/_pages/flood-warnings.md

 This message will be updated by 11:00AM on 15 November 2025 or as the situation changes.

 - Flood alert: Lower Bristol Avon area
-- High river levels today may lead to flooding.
-Flooding is possible on 14 November 2025 .
+- Flooding is expected on 15 November 2025.
+River levels remain high but have stabilised and are expected to fall through the afternoon on Saturday 15/11/2025.
-Areas most at risk include low lying land at Hanham Lock and the floodplain upstream of Bath Flooding is forecast to affect locations near the Bristol Avon, Broadmead Brook, River Boyd, with low lying land and roads expected to be most affected, particularly around Areas most at risk include low lying land at Hanham Lock and the floodplain upstream of Bath.
+Areas most at risk include low lying land at Hanham Lock and the floodplain upstream of Bath.
+Flooding is forecast to affect locations near the Bristol Avon, Broadmead Brook, River Boyd, with low lying land and roads expected to be most affected, particularly around Areas most at risk include low lying land at Hanham Lock and the floodplain upstream of Bath.
+Drier conditions are forecast in the coming days and conditions are expected to continue to improve.
-We are monitoring rainfall and river levels .
+We are monitoring rainfall and river levels.
-Take care and avoid walking, cycling or driving through flood water .
+Take care and avoid walking, cycling or driving through flood water.
-This message will be updated by 6:04PM on 14 November 2025 or as the situation changes.
+This message will be updated by 6:00PM on 15 November 2025 or as the situation changes.

 - Flood warning: River Avon at Strensham and Bredon
-- Rising river levels are expected to cause flooding overnight.
-Flooding is expected on 14 November 2025 .
+- River levels continue to rise as a result of widespread heavy rainfall.
+Flooding is expected to continue over the next few days.

 Flooding may affect properties and roads around Mill Lane, Strensham and areas around Dock Lane Bredon.

-Predicted peaks:- Evesham 3.5m to 4.0m on Saturday 15/11 PM, Bredon 3.1m to 3.6m on Sunday 16/11 PM.
+Predicted peak:- Evesham 2.5m to 2.9m overnight 15/11, Bredon 2.2 to 2.7m on 16/11 PM.

 We are closely monitoring the situation and liaising with emergency services and local authorities.

 Start acting on your flood plan if you have one and activate any flood protection products you may have.

-This message will be updated by 10:00AM on 15 November 2025 or as the situation changes.
+This message will be updated by 10:00AM on 16 November 2025 or as the situation changes.

 - Warning no longer in force: River Boyd at Wick
 - The Flood Warning has now been removed.
 However, a Flood Alert remains in force for the wider area, so flooding of roads and low lying land is still possible.